sophwats/sophwats.github.io/2018-04-05-gentle-als.md

 <img src="https://sophwats.github.com/images/uvals.png" width="400" class="center">

-We can then minimise mean squared error to solve for u_1 and u_2, as we did in equations (6) and (7).
+We can then minimise mean squared error to solve for the components of U, as we did for P in equations (6) and (7).

 Repeating this process we will, at some point, converge upon the optimal matrices U and P. In this example, after 20 iterations we find that U and P are given by: